 More tradition, more history and this time, it’s Kodai-Ji Temple that gets worthy attention as the beauty goes up another level with this breathtaking temple.

 The Kodai-Ji is mesmerising with many Japanese buildings, each with unique structures and is blended in beautifully with the mountains in the backdrop and the landscaped gardens that add to the pristine setting.

-Established in 1606, in memory of Toyotomi Hideyoshi, there is a lot of history inside Kodai-Ji and it’s a privilege to be in the grounds of something so wonderful and ancient, with the old Sony Mirrorless camera getting a solid workout while taking many pictures of the temples, gardens and its very own bamboo grove.
+Established in 1606, in memory of Toyotomi Hideyoshi, there is a lot of history inside Kodai-Ji, and it’s a privilege to be on the grounds of something so wonderful and ancient, with the old Sony Mirrorless camera getting a solid workout while taking many pictures of the temples, gardens and its very own bamboo grove.

 A side-note, Kodai-Ji was undoubtedly my favourite temple to visit in Kyoto.

 The Ideal Time to spend at Kodai-Ji Temple: 1-hour.